glam-lab/degender-the-web/README.md

 ## Additional resources

-To learn more, you may wish to read some of the following contributed links:
+To learn more, read some of the following contributed links:
+* [What is the Singular They, and Why Should I Use it?](https://www.grammarly.com/blog/use-the-singular-they/) - An accessible introduction published on the Grammarly Blog.
 * [Understanding Non-Binary People: How to be Respectful and Supportive](https://transequality.org/issues/resources/understanding-non-binary-people-how-to-be-respectful-and-supportive) - A very concise guide provided by the National Center for Transgender Equality.
 * [I'm With 'They'](https://www.nytimes.com/2019/07/12/opinion/gender-neutral-pronouns.html) - Farhad Manjoo responds to reader comments, including many common objections.
 * [Why We Should All Use They/Them Pronouns](https://blogs.scientificamerican.com/voices/why-we-should-all-use-they-them-pronouns/) - An argument for the stronger claim that we should do away with gendered pronouns altogether.
 * [Actually, We Should _Not_ All Use They/Them Pronouns](https://blogs.scientificamerican.com/voices/actually-we-should-not-all-use-they-them-pronouns/) - A response to the above, by "a mix of queer, nonwhite, non-American, bicultural, trans people."
 * [Pronoun Privilege](https://www.nytimes.com/2016/09/26/opinion/pronoun-privilege.html) - An essay on pronoun use in the classroom.
 * [A Quick and Easy Guide to They/Them Pronouns](https://www.archiebongiovanni.com/A-Quick-And-Easy-Guide-To-They-Them-Pronouns) - An educational comic book!
+* [The Radical Copyeditor's Style Guide for Writing about Transgender People](https://radicalcopyeditor.com/2017/08/31/transgender-style-guide/) - A careful guide to usage in the U.S. context.
 * [They Is My Pronoun](http://www.theyismypronoun.com/) - "TIMP focuses on actually using singular they in real life, and on enabling the choice to use gender-neutral pronouns for yourself or for others."

 For a review of technology designed to influence language use, see this prior work: